hhd-dev/rechunk/readme.md

 uploaded (multi-threaded).
-This image can also be zstd:chunked, in which case, the action in this repository contains an environment variable for skipping ostree-rs-ext's Gzip compression, lowering processing time by 3 minutes.
+This image can also be zstd:chunked, in which case, the action in this repository contains an environment variable for skipping ostree-rs-ext's Gzip compression, which lowers processing time by around 3 minutes.